itzshoaibmalik/Sobify/README.md

 - Personalized quick picks
 - Library management
 - Download and cache songs for offline playback
-- Search for songs, albums, artists, videos and playlists
+- Search for songs, albums, artists, videos and playlists.
 - Live lyrics
 - YouTube Music account login support
 - Syncing of songs, artists, albums and playlists, from and to your account